erikdubois/Mint-Y-Colora-Theme-Collection/README.md

 Since the Mint-Y theme is constantly in evolution and the same goes for cinnamon and linux mint, I made this github to make a division between cinnamon versions.

-Linux Mint 18 has standard cinnamon 3.0+ and Linux Mint 18.1 has standard version 3.2+
+	Linux Mint 18 has standard cinnamon 3.0+
+ 	Linux Mint 18.1 has standard version 3.2+

 You can find your personal cinnamon version when you type the following code in the terminal